-The Company repurchased \$22.9 billion of its common stock and paid dividends and dividend equivalents of \$3.6 billion during the second quarter of 2022.
+The Company repurchased \$21.7 billion of its common stock and paid dividends and dividend equivalents of \$3.8 billion during the third quarter of 2022.

-COVID-19 Update
+COVID-19

 The COVID-19 pandemic has had, and continues to have, a significant impact around the world, prompting governments and businesses to take unprecedented measures, such as restrictions on travel and business operations, temporary closures of businesses, and quarantine and shelter-in-place orders.
 The COVID-19 pandemic has at times significantly curtailed global economic activity and caused significant volatility and disruption in global financial markets.
-The COVID-19 pandemic and the measures taken by many countries in response have affected and could in the future materially impact the Company's business, results of operations and financial condition, as well as the price of the Company's stock.
+The COVID-19 pandemic and the measures taken by many countries in response have affected and could in the future materially impact the Company's business, results of operations and financial condition.